alexyuly/ViewScript-Runtime/README.md

 🧪 Components are inert prototypes, but component instances do things!
 A component instance can...

-🎁 Accept Properties: immutable concept instances passed down by its parent.
+🎁 Accept *properties*: immutable concept instances passed down by its parent.

 _Use these to..._

 - pass environment variables to an app deployment (which is like a component instance);
 - pass custom traits and elements to a reusable design component or a part of your app.

-🧳 Maintain Storage: mutable concept instances that only the component instance can access.
+🧳 Maintain *storage*: mutable concept instances that only the component instance can access.

 _Use this to..._